 U.S. trade policy is rapidly changing under President Donald Trump.

-After vowing to implement wide-sweeping duties on the campaign trail, Trump has signed multiple executive orders enacting higher levies and initiated multiple trade reviews over the last few months, building on actions from his first term.
+Trump has signed multiple executive orders enacting higher levies and initiated multiple trade reviews since returning to office in last January, building on actions from his first term.
 Along the way, the administration has frequently shifted the goalposts for some tariff threats, spurring confusion among businesses and foreign governments alike as to the policy.

 To help companies keep up in this fluctuating environment, here’s a look at the current status of tariff-related actions taken by the U.S. and its trading partners since the beginning of 2025.
 Supply Chain Dive will keep updating this table as new information arises.